kenta-sakai-0/Stock-Forecasting/README.txt

-The plots can be accessed from the .pdf
+You can see the results in the pdf